Retain or Reframe? A Computational Framework for the Analysis of Framing in News Articles and Reader Comments: Methodology

 \subsection{Dominant Frame Detection}

-We analyze framing effects between articles and comments in terms of their respective dominant frames.
+We analyze framing effects between articles and comments in terms of their respective dominant frames as well as article secondary frames.
 We define the dominant frame as the most frequent sentence-level frame label in a given document.
+Secondary frames are all other frames that were assigned to at least one sentence.
 To reduce noise from near ties, we only assign a dominant frame if the most frequent frame meets both of the following criteria: it appears in at least 3 sentences and it represents at least 40\% of all sentences in the document.
 We make an exception for single-sentence texts (comments), whose frame is automatically considered to be dominant.
 Articles and comments whose most frequent frame fails to meet these combined thresholds were excluded from further analysis.

 \paragraph{Evaluation} To assess the reliability of our dominant frame detection heuristics, two authors of the paper examined a sample of 110 articles and comments (55 for each) and assessed if the dominant frame derived by applying the heuristics explained above is correct.
 The agreement rate between the annotators was 83\%.
 Furthermore, human annotations agreed with the heuristic prediction 88\% of the time, showing that our approach effectively captures the dominant frame for both articles (95\%) and comments (82\%).